mbevila/mbevila.github.io/index.md

 Trying to teach human language(s) to machines, one failure at a time.
 In my free time I like to pretend that I have free time.

-Topics: NLP, Lexical Semantics, Semantic Parsing
+Interested in: Natural Language Processing (NLP), Natural Language Generation, Lexical Semantics, Word Sense Disambiguation, Semantic Parsing

 # Publications